ConSol/sakuli/docs/docker-containers.md

 ## Hints
 ### Configure and mount a Sakuli testsuite
-The value of the environment variable `SAKULI_TEST_SUITE` defines which test suite should be executed at the startup of the `docker run` command.
-Per default the Sakuli container execute in our example the test suite "[example_xfce](https://github.com/ConSol/sakuli/tree/master/example_test_suites/example_xfce)" which already added inside of the container under the path `/root/sakuli/example_test_suites/example_xfce`.
+The value of the environment variable `SAKULI_TEST_SUITE` defines which test suite will be run when the `docker run` command is called.
+Per default our Sakuli container executes the test suite "[example_xfce](https://github.com/ConSol/sakuli/tree/master/example_test_suites/example_xfce)" which will be mountet to the container at startup using the path `/root/sakuli/example_test_suites/example_xfce`.

 To execute your own Sakuli test suite, you can simple mount your local test suite folder to the container and override the environment variable `SAKULI_TEST_SUITE`.
-In the following example we will mount and start my test suite `suite_1` under the path `/home/myuser/my-sakuli-testsuites`:
+In the following example we will mount and start my test suite `suite_1` using the path `/home/myuser/my-sakuli-testsuites`:

     docker run -it -p 5901:5901 -p 6901:6901 -v "/home/myuser/my-sakuli-testsuites:/my-sakuli-testsuites" -e "SAKULI_TEST_SUITE=/my-sakuli-testsuites/suite_1" consol/sakuli-ubuntu-xfce

-A more elegant way would be to use [Docker Compose](https://docs.docker.com/compose/).
-For the above mentioned example the `docker-compose.yml` would look like follow:
+A more elegant way is the usage of [Docker Compose](https://docs.docker.com/compose/).
+In the case of this example the `docker-compose.yml` would look the following:

     sakuli-example-ubuntu:
       image: consol/sakuli-ubuntu-xfce